 After my stint in Paris I moved back to San Francisco and graduated from San Francisco State University with a B.A. in art with an emphasis in textiles.
 I started a line of European-styled dresses for young girls made from discarded upholstery fabrics.
 My love of fabrics and clothing design had to be put on hold for 17 years for a career in financial services.
 All those years I promised myself that I would one day go back to my sewing machine and design clothing.
 Finally in 2010 I returned to my creative roots and began designing and sewing cashmere accessories full time.

 I’ve learned that it’s always best to follow your passion, whatever it may be, listen to your creative urges, and use whatever you can find to bring more beauty to the world.
-Rebecca lives in San Anselmo, California, with her husband Robert, an environmental consultant, and their two cats, Indigo and Ted!
+Rebecca lives in San Anselmo, California, with her husband Robert, an environmental consultant, and their cat, Vern!